StanfordVL/sail-blog-new-post/_posts/2021-08-08-robomimic.md

 <hr>

+Please see the [robomimic website](https://arise-initiative.github.io/robomimic-web/) for more information.

 This blog post is based on the following paper:

 - ["Learning to Generalize Across Long-Horizon Tasks from Human Demonstrations"](https://arxiv.org/abs/2003.06085) by Ajay Mandlekar\*, Danfei Xu\*, Roberto Martin-Martin, Silvio Savarese, and Li Fei-Fei.